Juwan23D/Youtube-Optimization-Analysis/README.md

 We will be using a youtube dataset that is available to the public with a no copyright license [(CC0 1.0 universal public domain)](https://creativecommons.org/publicdomain/zero/1.0/).

+* It spans over 2 data tables containing over 18,000 + rows each,  one detailing data on the comments and the other consisting of stats.
+* Videos dates spanning from 2007 - 2022, and collected using Youtubes data API.
-It spans over 2 data tables one detailing data on the comments and the other consisting of stats.
-Some of the metrics are likes, views, comments, and keyword categories.
-Exploring this information can help in collecting data to support the direction a company wants to go whether it be in marketing, business, or anyone wanting to see the public's view.
+* Comprehensive metrics measured such as likes, views, comments, and keyword categories.

+_Exploring this information can help in collecting data to support the direction a company wants to go whether it be in marketing, business, or anyone wanting to see the public's view._